Self-triggered Stabilization of Discrete-time Linear Systems with Quantized State Measurements: Numerical Example

-Fig.~\ref{fig:state_norm} shows the time responses of the state norm $\|x(k)\|_{\infty}$.
-The blue solid line shows the ideal case where the state $x(k)$ is transmitted at every $k \in \mathbb{N}_0$ without quantization.
-The red dashed line and the green dotted line indicate the cases $N=61$ and $N=101$, respectively.
-We see from Fig.~\ref{fig:state_norm} that the state norm converges to zero in both the cases.
-The convergence speeds have little difference between the cases $N=61$ and $N=101$, although quantization errors become smaller as $N$ increases.
-This is because $N$ is related to the number of data transmissions rather than to the convergence speed.
 To see this, we plot the inter-sampling times $k_{\ell+1} - k_{\ell}$ for the cases $N=61$ and $N=101$ in Figs.~\ref{fig:ie_time_N61} and \ref{fig:ie_time_N101}, respectively.
 We see from these figures that the inter-sampling times in the case $N=101$ are larger than those in the case $N=61$.
 In particular, the number of data transmissions for $k \geq 40$ is significantly reduced by the self-triggering mechanism in the case $N=101$.
-The total numbers of data transmissions on the time-interval $[0,200]$ are $62$ in the case $N =61$ and $37$ in the case $N = 101$.
+The total numbers of data transmissions in the time-interval $[0,200]$ are $62$ for the case $N =61$ and $37$ for the case $N = 101$.
 The amount of data per transmission in the case $N = 101$ is $(101/61)^4 = 7.5156$ times larger than that in the case $N=61$.
-Hence the total amount of data transmissions on the time-interval $[0,200]$ in the case $N=61$ is smaller than that in the case $N=101$, but an important benefit to be gained from fine quantization is that the sensors can save energy and extend their lifetime, by reducing the number of sampling.
+Hence the total amount of transmitted data in the time-interval $[0,200]$ for the case $N=61$ is smaller than that for the case $N=101$.
+Note, however, that an important benefit to be gained from fine quantization is that the sensors can save energy and extend their lifetime, by reducing the number of sampling.

 Fig.~\ref{fig:state_bound} plots the sequence $\{E_{\ell}\}_{\ell \in \mathbb{N}_0}$ of state bounds used for the encoding and decoding scheme.
 The blue circles and the red squares indicate the cases $N=61$ and $N=101$, respectively.
-In both the cases, $\{E_{\ell}\}_{\ell \in \mathbb{N}_0}$ converges to zero; see also \eqref{eq:wide_E_conv}.
+In both cases, $\{E_{\ell}\}_{\ell \in \mathbb{N}_0}$ converges to zero; see also \eqref{eq:wide_E_conv}.
 We have shown in the proof of Theorem~\ref{thm:main} that the decay rate

 in the update rule \eqref{eq:E_def} becomes smaller as the inter-sampling time $k_{\ell+1}-k_\ell$ increases.
 Since the inter-sampling times in the case $N=101$ are large compared with those in the case $N=61$ as seen in Figs.~\ref{fig:ie_time_N61} and \ref{fig:ie_time_N101}, the convergence speed of the red squires ($N=101$) is slightly slower than that of the blue circles ($N=61$) in Fig.~\ref{fig:state_bound}.